Desktop

 settings put secure show_rotation_suggestions 0

-Arch Linux’s pacman is installable in Termux.
+Arch Linux’s pacman can be used.
 Install Termux:API so programs can use the clipboard & open files in apps.
-Follow this guide to stop Android from killing Termux.

 Use Magisk to de-bloat system apps by making a module to overlay a blank file or directory over the system app’s APK.
 See my script for creating one.
 If the device boot-loops, go into safe mode by pressing volume-down while booting (Pixels only it seems), disables all modules.
 Universal Android Debloater has information on what the different system apps are.